-Between 1985 and 1995, the researchers monitored 43 progeny, 20 males, and 23 females.
+Between 1985 and 1995, the researchers monitored 43 cougars made up of 20 males and 23 females.
 They noted that males dispersed much further than females and were more likely to travel through non-cougar habitat areas.
-Only 13 females displayed philopatric behavior, remaining or returning to the same area.
+Only 13 females displayed philopatric behavior, remaining or returning to the same place.

-Cougars are an unusual animal in that they can be found in a range of different habitats.
-They occupy the most extensive range of any New World terrestrial mammal from the north-western states of Canada, including British Colombia and Alberta, through the western states of the U.S. and as far south as Patagonia, a small region between Argentine and Chile in South America.
+Cougars are unusual in that they can be found in various habitats.
+They occupy the most extensive range of any New World terrestrial mammal from the north-western states of Canada of British Colombia and Alberta through the western states of the U.S. and as far south as Patagonia, a small region between Argentina and Chile in South America.

-The biomes these ranges cover are as diverse as the cougar’s diet.
-Canada is a cold and often snow-covered country, with cougars here living in dense hardwood forests.
+The biomes these ranges cover are very diverse.
+Canada is cold and often snow-covered, with cougars living in dense hardwood forests.

-In contrast, cougars living across the western states of America will experience milder temperatures, various forests, and a wider variety of smaller prey animals.
-This is different from the warm tropical rainforests or grass plains that South American cougars inhabit.
+In contrast, cougars across the western states of America will experience milder temperatures, mixed forests, and a wider variety of smaller prey animals.
+This differs from the warm tropical rainforests or grass plains that South American cougars inhabit.

-After the Pleistocene ended some 8000 years ago, cougar’s only threats were other cougars or illness.
+After the Pleistocene ended about 8000 years ago, the cougar’s only threats were other cougars or illnesses.
 It wasn’t until the early 1500s that human intervention threatened the cougar populations.

-In response to the livestock loss due to cougars hunting, Jesuit priests offered a bounty of one bull for each cougar the Native Americans killed.
-This continued through the centuries until every US state with a Cougar population had a bounty program.
+In response to the livestock loss due to cougar hunting, Jesuit priests offered a bounty of one bull for each cougar the Native Americans killed.
+This continued through the centuries until every US state with a cougar population had a bounty program.

 Cougars in North America once inhabited most states stretching from the east coast to the west.
 However, due to relentless hunting and persecution, by the 1900s, their range had been reduced to one-third of its original size.

 One resilient population did survive.
-In Florida, there is an isolated wild population known as the Florida Panther.
+In Florida, an isolated wild population is known as the Florida Panther.
 Thanks to protection laws and conservation, the territory range is slowly increasing.

-So too is the territory of the western populations of cougar.
-It is more common now in rural or mountainous areas for people to catch a glimpse of a Cougar as it passes through their property.
+The western populations of cougars are also increasing.
+It is more common now in rural or mountainous areas for people to catch a glimpse of a cougar as it passes through their property.

-They do not pose a threat as Cougars normally shun human-populated areas and will flee if seen.
-They also stay away from urban areas, so most sightings are farmers or people with expansive properties with lots of surrounding land or wooded areas.
+They do not pose a threat as Cougars typically shun human-populated areas and will flee if seen.
+They also stay away from urban areas, so most sightings are of farmers or people with expansive properties with lots of surrounding land or wooded areas.

 In more recent times, bounty programs were slowly stopped.
 However, each state’s local government reclassified cougars as large game species, so it is still legal to hunt them during hunting season and with a permit or license.

 The exception to this is California.
-Over the years, the increase in highways has fragmented the Californian Cougar population, making it more difficult for breeding adults to reach each other.
-Most die as a result of traffic collisions attempting to cross into the mountains.
+Over the years, the increase in highways has fragmented the Californian cougar population, making it more difficult for breeding adults to reach each other.
+Most die due to traffic collisions attempting to cross into the mountains.

-It is not just a diverse diet that enabled cougars to evolve into a successful solitary predator.
+It is not just a diverse diet that enables cougars to have evolved into successful solitary predators.
 They only have a thin, fat layer beneath their skin, so developing a thick fur coat was essential in providing cougars with a way to survive in cold and snowy climates.

-In South America’s warm tropical rainforests, cougars have a more reddish color to their coat, enabling them to better camouflage into the jungle’s brightly-colored environment.
+In South America’s warm tropical rainforests, cougars have a reddish color to their coat, enabling them to camouflage into the jungle’s brightly-colored environment.

-For hunting purposes, cougars rely mainly on their keen vision and hearing to locate prey.
+For hunting, cougars rely mainly on their keen vision and hearing to locate prey.
 Like domesticated cats, their eyesight is designed to detect movement, making hunting easier.
-Acute hearing allows them to detect the direction of their prey accurately.
+The acute hearing also allows them to accurately pinpoint their prey’s direction.

 Being able to locate prey is not enough.
-Catching and killing prey quickly and efficiently is also important.
-Cougars have very sharp, strong teeth that are resistant to bending.
-Biting exerts a lot of pressure, particularly against large prey, so the teeth and jaw need to withstand such pressure without risk of injury.
+Catching and killing them quickly and efficiently are also important.
+Cougars have very sharp, strong teeth.
+Biting exerts a lot of pressure, particularly against large prey, so the teeth and jaws must withstand the pressure without risk of injury.

-A cougars canine teeth are sharp enough that only a couple of bites are needed to incapacitate prey and provide a quick death.
+A cougar’s canine teeth are sharp enough that only a few bites are needed to incapacitate prey and provide a quick death.

-Cougars have evolved large feet, which allows for a more even spread of weight on the ground.
+Cougars have large feet, allowing a more even spread of weight on the ground.
 This is especially useful in environments with heavy snowfall.
-They also have sharp retractable claws, which makes gripping prey easier and gives them the ability to climb trees.
+They also have sharp retractable claws, which make gripping prey easier and allow them to climb trees.

 Just like their domestic cousins, cougars can crouch low to the ground.
 This also means they can fit into small spaces such as caves or under bushes.

-This ability to hide in small spaces is what makes the cougar so elusive.
-In certain areas, their presence is only known due to pawprints and droppings.
-It is sporadic to see a cougar in the wild because they are adept at remaining unseen.
+This ability to hide in small spaces makes the cougar very elusive.
+Their presence is only known in certain areas due to their prints and droppings.
+Seeing a cougar in the wild is difficult because they are adept at remaining unseen.

-When it comes to reproduction, Cougars do not have a breeding season.
-Females can breed at any time of year, although birth bursts have been noted in January and August in western states.
+When it comes to reproduction, cougars do not have a breeding season.
+Females can breed at any time of year, although many births have been noted in January and August in western states.

-Generally, females are sexually mature between 1 & ½ and 2 years old, whereas males mature slower, reaching breeding age between 2 and 3 years old.
+Generally, females are sexually mature between one and a half and two years old, whereas males mature slower, reaching breeding age between two and three years old.

-In some regions, tagged females have been known to have their first breeding as young as 17 months.
+In some regions, tagged females have been known to have their first breeding as young as seventeen months.

-This unrestricted breeding means that new litters can be born throughout the year, every year within local populations.
-Juvenile females tend to find a home range either overlapping or adjacent to their mother’s.
+This unrestricted breeding means a new litter can be born throughout the year within local populations.
+Juvenile females tend to find a home range either overlapping or adjacent to their mothers.